Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we validate the results of Sections \ref{sec: DLR EM}, \ref{sec: convergence PS EM}, and \ref{sec: convergence PS SDE} via computational experiments.
-All the averages in the computations in Algorithms \ref{alg: DLR EM SDE algorithm}, \ref{alg: Eva Proj Splitt SDE algorithm}, and \ref{alg: Stoch DLR Proj algorithm} as well as those needed in computing the $L^2(\Omega)$-errors, are calculated using a Monte-Carlo method (sample averages) using independent Brownian motions.
+In this section, we validate the results of Sections \ref{sec: DLR EM}, \ref{sec: convergence PS SDE}, and \ref{sec: convergence PS EM} via computational experiments.
+All the averages in the computations in Algorithms \ref{alg: DLR EM SDE algorithm}, \ref{alg: Stoch DLR Proj algorithm}, and \ref{alg: Eva Proj Splitt SDE algorithm} as well as those needed in computing the $L^2(\Omega)$-errors, are calculated using a Monte-Carlo method (sample averages) using independent Brownian motions.
+This effectively leads to a coupled particle system which is fully analyzed in our companion paper Part II.
+Here we assume that the particle system converges to its continuous version of Algorithms \ref{alg: DLR EM SDE algorithm}, \ref{alg: Stoch DLR Proj algorithm}, and \ref{alg: Eva Proj Splitt SDE algorithm} when the number of Monte Carlo samples go to $+\infty$.
 The orthonormalization procedure done in the three aforementioned algorithms is always performed using a \texttt{QR} decomposition.